 Ordering from Carets

 Carets is a US brand, with free shipping and returns within the US.
-The retail price for a pair of dress shoes from Carets is $250, but you can use code ANYA30 to get $30 off that.
+The retail price for a pair of dress shoes from Carets is $250.
 They also have an outlet store with returned shoes at a discounted price.
 Currently all items are in-stock and ship right away via regular post.
 They can be purchased internationally with a shipping cost of $27.

 Returns are accepted within 1 year (!!) of ordering, even if worn outside.
 There is a restocking fee if there is damage to the shoes, but you can wear them out to see if they’re the right shoe for you.

-*Carets has addresses this concern – their updated models have significantly less toe spring now!*
+*Carets has addressed this concern – their updated models have significantly less toe spring now!*

 Justin and I have one primary concern about Carets.
 They have toe spring.
 Toe spring is when the front tip of the shoe curves upward and it doesn’t flatten out when you’re standing on it.
 Now, the majority of the toe spring in Carets happens after your toes end inside the shoe, but there is still a little curve.